dirkschumacher/llr/README.md

 ### def

-To define symbols something within a namespace use `def`
+`def` defines a symbol in a namespace and assignes it a name.

 ``` clojure
 (def x 1)